qlik-oss/core-website/docs/documentation/services/qix-engine.md

 ![Frequency no worries](../../images/qix-service/frequency_noworries.png)

-This does not indicate any severe problems, but it could be good to investigate if a certain application not usually used was running during the time intervals when the warnings were issued.
+This does not indicate any severe problems, but it could be good to investigate if a certain documents not usually used was running during the time intervals when the warnings were issued.
 However, a longer timespan is needed to draw any conclusions.